 Students have 24/7 online access to career interest surveys such as FOCUS, academic internship information, graduate school preparation, and job hunting resources.
-Students and alumni must however activate their accounts in the Job Hunting database using their Mars Hill University student ID and email in order to be able to utilize all the resources, such as a Resume or Career Portfolio Builder, and to find local and national job and internship postings.
+Students and alumni must, however, activate their accounts in the job hunting databases using their Mars Hill University student ID and email in order to be able to utilize all the resources, such as a Resume or Career Portfolio Builder, and to find local and national job and internship postings.